LLNL/serac/src/docs/sphinx/user_guide/simple_conduction_tutorial.rst

 Now that we've configured the ``ThermalConduction`` instance using a few of its configuration options, we're ready to run the simulation.
 We call ``completeSetup`` to "finalize" the simulation configuration, and then save off the initial state of the simulation.
+This also allocates and builds all of the internal finite element data structures.

 We can then perform the steady-state solve and save the end result:

 .. literalinclude:: ../../../../examples/simple_conduction/without_input_file.cpp
    :start-after: _run_sim_start